reinhardt021/reinhardt021.github.io/x.md

 > "Weniger, Aber Besser" ("Less, But Better") - Dieter Rams

 > "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete." - Richard Buckminster Fuller

-> "Inventing is a combination of brains and material.
-The more brains you use, the less material you need." - Charles Kettering

 > "Wisdom is knowing I am nothing, Love is knowing I am everything, and between the two my life moves" - Nisargadatta Maharaj